OneBlockPlus/polkadot-hackathon-2024/bangkok/23-Dazhbog/README.md

 **Project creation date: 16.05.2024.**

-We developed Dazhbog for the [Polkadot Prodigy hackathon](https://x.com/PolkadotProdigy/status/1800506214658494794), using the same repository as in this current hackathon.
+We developed Dazhbog for the [Polkadot Prodigy hackathon](https://www.polkadotprodigy.com/), using the same repository as in this current hackathon.
 Our project won first place in the DeFi category.
-Following this success, we applied for Level 2 funding through the Web3 Foundation (W3F) grants, but our proposal was rejected.
-Subsequently, we submitted it to [OpenGov](https://polkadot.polkassembly.io/referenda/1043) for community consideration.
-However, during the decision period, the proposal failed despite receiving 60% Ayes within the regular voting window.

--- the problem the project try to resolve
+Here is the [link](https://x.com/PolkadotProdigy/status/1800506214658494794) of the Twitter post where the winner was announced.
+This achievement demonstrates the extensive research conducted and the project's potential.
+The recognition highlights the traction Dazhbog has gained within the Polkadot community, further motivating our team to pursue its development.

 ## Features planned for the Hackathon